sparrowcode/swift-ethereum/README.md

 We decided to create a transaction based flow for interacting with smart contracts, because of scalable architecture and lack of strong relations

-The flow is super easy, we provide factory for both erc20 and erc721 contracts.
-Factory lets you generate a transaction and then you can call or send it with EthereumService
+The flow is super easy, we provide factory for both ERC20 and ERC721 contracts.
+Factory lets you generate transactions and then you can call or send them with EthereumService

 #### To get balance of an address for any ERC20 token: